NPavie/npavie.github.io/_posts/2021-05-31-useful-softwares.md

 I have a small Windows PC (ITX sized PC with ryzen 7 2700X + GTX 1080 and 32G of 3ghz DDR4 with XMP profile) that i use for game or content streaming within my local network.
 This PC hosts a small linux mint VM over Hyper-V that i use as a server.
 This VM is also administrate using [webmin](https://www.webmin.com).

+As of 2022, I'm preparing a migration of my services to a new VM based on Alma linux (long-term server OS compatible with RHEL/CentOS pre-stream).

 ### Messaging platform